-PatentBridge represents software, mobile, computer, Internet and security technologies as well as medical devices.
+PatentBridge represents software, mobile, computer, Internet and cybersecurity technologies.

 PatentBridge was formed in 2003 to represent patent owners in the brokering of their select patents.
 We work with inventors, corporations, law firms and venture capitalists.

 The founder and CEO of PatentBridge is Mark Holmes.
-Mr. Holmes is a registered patent attorney1 experienced in all aspects of patent brokering and patent licensing.
+Mr. Holmes is experienced in all aspects of patent brokering and patent licensing.
 He has negotiated numerous patent deals, both inbound and outbound, as well as represented patent owners in the brokering of their patents.

 He is an angel investor both individually and as a Band of Angels member and an adviser to technology startups.

-Mr. Holmes is the author of the book Patent Licensing and Selling: Strategy, Negotiation & Forms, Practising Law Institute, New York (2000 supplemented annually).
+Mr. Holmes is the author of the book Patent Licensing and Selling: Strategy, Negotiation & Forms, Practising Law Institute*, New York.
 Please click the button entitled "Book" at the top of the screen for more information.

-He also serves as co-chair of the Practising Law Institute’s Advanced Patent Licensing annual program in New York, Chicago and San Francisco, where he speaks on software and patent deals.
+He also serves as co-chair of the PLI’s Advanced Patent Licensing annual program where he speaks on software and patent deals.

-Since 2002, Mr. Holmes has been a member of the faculty of the Practising Law Institute’s “Advanced Licensing Agreements” annual two-day programs in San Francisco, Chicago and New York where he speaks on software licensing and the analysis of a complex technology deal.
+Since 2002, Mr. Holmes has been a member of the faculty of the PLI’s “Advanced Licensing Agreements” annual two-day programs in San Francisco, Chicago and New York where he speaks on software licensing and moderates a panel on the analysis of a complex technology deal.